 Failure: The student's proposal and/or oral defense is unsatisfactory in more than one category.
-A student will receive a failing evaluation if they do not attain an average of 2 or better across the three categories listed above and/or more than one category is rated a 3.
+A student will receive a failing evaluation if they do not attain an average of 2 or better across the four categories listed above and/or more than one category is rated a 3 (even if an average of 2 is obtained).
 Failure of the Qualifying Exam is not by itself a cause for expulsion from the program.
-Rather, the Graduate Committee will consider the totality of the student's academic record and will reach a decision regarding continuation of the student in the program.
+Rather, the Graduate Committee will consider the totality of the student's academic record and will decide whether the student can pursue an M.S. degree or will not be allowed to continue in the graduate program.